Center for Pluralism

 • Mayor’s Task Force, City of Dallas

-I also organized Yahoo Groups including:
+I also had created and managed Yahoo Groups including:

-Recent Recognition in the News
+Recent News Items

 1. Mr. Pluralist of America